isc-projects/kea/doc/guide/install.rst

    **Note**

-   For instructions concerning the installation and configuration of database backends for Kea, see :ref:`DHCP Database Installation and Configuration <dhcp-install-configure>`.
+   For instructions concerning the installation and configuration of database backends for Kea, see :ref:`dhcp-install-configure`.

 There are also many additional options that are typically not necessary for regular users.
 However, they may be useful for package maintainers,